mystborn/sso_string/string_u8_is_null_or_whitespace.md

 | --- | --- | --- |
 | str | const | The string to check is NULL, empty, or comprised entirely of whitespace. |

-**Returns:** @return true if the string is NULL, empty, or comprised only of whitespace characters; false otherwise.
+**Returns:** true if the string is NULL, empty, or comprised only of whitespace characters; false otherwise.